strongswan/strongswan/doc/git-issue.md

 Since when this issue exists, commit which introduced this issue.
 If this keyword is missing, all version before the "fixing" commit are considered affected.

+### issue-fixed: _commit_ ###
+Since when this issue has been fixed.
+Usually fixing is done using an _issue-status:_ update.
+However, if an issue has been fixed without a status update for the issue, a separate commit can fix an issue for a different version.

+issue-fixed may refer to multiple (space separated) commits.
+Each commit is considered a valid fix, and only one must be contained to consider a version as fixed.

 ### issue-assigned: _email_ ###
 Developer issue has been assigned.
 If not given, the author of the issue